kamileecher/TorrentLeechX-2/README.md

     getsize - This will give you total size of your destination folder in cloud. rename - rename the file
     help - send help
+    tshelp - get help for torrent search module
+|   speedtest - check speedtest of the host
     status - show bot stats and concurrent downloads renewme - clear all downloads (admin only)⚠️ log - This will send you a txt file of the logs.(admin only)⚠️